Profile Definition

 Required

-This is the set of artifacts that will be used during the collection.
-All available artifacts are located in the artifacts directory.
+The list of artifacts to be collected.
+All available artifacts are stored in the artifacts directory.

-Artifacts will be executed in the order they are listed in the profile file.
+Artifacts are collected in the order they are listed.

 name: myprofile